kuzzleio/documentation/src/api/1/controller-security/get-credentials/index.md

 {{{since "1.0.0"}}}

-Get a user's credential information for the specified authentication strategy.
+Gets a user's credential information for the specified authentication strategy.

 The returned content depends on the authentication strategy, but it should never include sensitive information.